antmicro/gerber2ems/README.md

 Copyright (c) 2023-2025 [Antmicro](https://www.antmicro.com)

-This project aims to streamline signal integrity simulations using open source tools.
+This project is a Python script that aims to streamline signal integrity simulations using open source tools.
-It takes PCB production files as input (Gerber, drill files, stackup information) and simulates trace SI performance using openEMS - a free and open electromagnetic field solver that uses the FDTD method.
+It takes PCB production files as input (Gerber, drill files, stackup information) and simulates trace SI performance using [openEMS](https://github.com/thliebig/openEMS-Project/) - a free and open source electromagnetic field solver that uses the FDTD method.

 ## Installation